 How the Reporting Process Work

 As already noted, several expenses are reported and tracked via CMS.
-Any company that fails to declare its expenses, or provides false information will be subject to a fine which can range from $10,000 to $1,000,000.
-Companies need to provide as much information as possible and read the data into the system.
+Any company that fails to declare its expenses or provides false information will be subject to a fine ranging from $10,000 to $1,000,000.
+Companies must provide as much information as possible and read the data into the system.

 Types of expenses that are required to be submitted under the mandate of the Sunshine Act include: